Interactions-AI/sample-odin-configs/docs/odin-in-gke.md

 #### Odin Core

-The core component of odin is a web socket tier, and it will not be accessible from the public internet.
+The core component of Odin is a web socket tier, and it will not be accessible from the public internet.

-The deployment for odin's core tier should look something like this:
+The deployment for Odin's core tier should look something like this:

 ```
 kind: Deployment